mvysny/vaadin-on-kotlin/docs/guides/security.md

 }
 ```

-Otherwise you can provide your own init listener:
+However, the best way is to provide your own init listener:

 ```kotlin
 class BookstoreInitListener : VaadinServiceInitListener {